Synesthesia: Chromesthesia

 Another common form of synesthesia is the association of sounds with colors.
 For some, everyday sounds can trigger seeing colors.
 For others, colors are triggered when musical notes or keys are being played.
 People with synesthesia related to music may also have perfect pitch because their ability to see and hear colors aids them in identifying notes or keys.

 The colors triggered by certain sounds, and any other synesthetic visual experiences, are referred to as photisms.

 According to Richard Cytowic, chromesthesia is "something like fireworks": voice, music, and assorted environmental sounds such as clattering dishes or dog barks trigger color and firework shapes that arise, move around, and then fade when the sound ends.
 Sound often changes the perceived hue, brightness, scintillation, and directional movement.
 Some individuals see music on a "screen" in front of their faces.
 For Deni Simon, music produces waving lines "like oscilloscope configurations – lines moving in color, often metallic with height, width, and, most importantly, depth.
 My favorite music has lines that extend horizontally beyond the 'screen' area."

+Emotional synesthesia

+Emotional synesthesia is a rarely documented form of synesthesia in which emotions trigger a response in another sensation (such as smell, taste, color, and texture).
+Emotional synesthesia is estimated to make up about 1% of the synesthete population.

+There is only one known case of acquired emotional synesthesia, which was caused by a focal thalamic lesion.